How to write a cover letter

 Opening paragraph

-Share a brief paragraph about why you are applying for the position and what interests you about the role.
+Share a brief paragraph about why you're applying for the position, what interests you about the role or company, and how the job matches your career aspirations.
 We recommend avoiding any generic turn of phrase and instead getting straight to the point.
 This is also the best place to mention if you have been referred for this role by someone.

-“I’m applying for the [job title] at [company].
+A bad cover letter opening paragraph example: I am applying for the [job title] at [company].
 I saw this job advertised and thought it looked like something I’d like to do.
 I have a degree in [degree] and some existing experience so I think I could do this job very well.
-Please find my resume attached below.”
+Please find my resume attached below.

-“As a highly skilled [job title] with over [number of years] of experience, I am eagerly writing to express my interest in the [job title] position at [company].
+A good cover letter opening paragraph example: as a highly skilled [job title] with over [number of years] of experience, I am eagerly writing to express my interest in the [job title] position at [company].
 This position has captured my attention and excites me because [what interests you].
-With my knowledge in [relevant industry] and bachelor's degree in [relevant industry], I am very confident in my ability to successfully contribute to your team.”
+With my knowledge in [relevant industry] and bachelor's degree in [relevant industry], I am very confident in my ability to successfully contribute to your team.

 Share everything you know about what the company needs, their values, and recent achievements that align closely with your own.
-Explain confidently why you would be a good fit for their team, sharing all relevant skills and experiences.
-Make sure to showcase why you want to work for the company.
+Explain confidently why you would be a good fit for their team, sharing all relevant skills, experiences, and career achievements.
+Make sure to showcase why you want to work for the company, as well as sharing any a career stories that align with benefiting the company.

 Closing paragraph

-Conclude your cover letter with a strong call to action (CTA) and thank the hiring manager for their time.
-For example, “I look forward to the possibility of discussing this exciting opportunity with you further in more detail.”
+Conclude cover letters with a strong call to action (CTA) and thank the hiring manager or recruiter for their time.

 Salutations

-Sign off your cover letter by sharing thanks and signing with your full name.
+Sign off a cover letter by sharing thanks and signing with your full name.

 Tips for writing a great cover letter in 2025